Table of Contents

 The lotus flower had connections with many deities of Egyptian mythology.
 Due to its associations with the sun, the Sesen was one of the symbols of the sun god Ra.
 Later myths associate the Sesen symbol with Nefertem, the god of medicine and healing.
 For its rebirth and its role in the journey of death, the Sesen became a symbol of Osiris too.
 In other, less common myths and depictions, the Sesen had to do with the goddesses Isis and Hathor.

 The Sesen Outside Ancient Egypt

-The lotus flower is a notable symbol in several eastern cultures.
-It represents rebirth, spiritual ascension, cleansing, purity, and enlightenment, especially in Buddhism and Hinduism.
-These different cultures could have influence Egyptian beliefs and vice versa in the veneration of the lotus flower.
+The lotus flower is a notable symbol in several eastern cultures, most prominently in India and in Vietnam.
+As in Egypt, it represents rebirth, spiritual ascension, cleansing, purity, and enlightenment, especially in Buddhism and Hinduism.

 Apart from the symbolism of the lotus flower, people have also used it as a medicinal plant throughout history.
 In many Asian countries, the lotus root is commonly eaten in a variety of dishes.

-So important was the Sesen symbol that the lotus flower became the national flower of Egypt.
+So important was the Sesen symbol that the lotus flower became the flower most commonly associated with Egypt.
 The lotus flower was notable not only in Ancient Egypt but also in other eastern cultures, and was valued as a symbol of regeneration, rebirth, power, purity and enlightenment.